yhmgood0130/crypto-market-widget-with-react/README.md

 ### Using a widget in a standalone HTML

-Simply add lines of code below
+Simply add lines of code below once you run 'npm start'

 <iframe
   src="http://localhost:3000"